Carbon Stars as Standard Candles: An Empirical Test for the Reddening, Metallicity, and Age Sensitivity of the J-region Asymptotic Giant Branch (JAGB) Method: Data

 The PHAT survey imaged M31's disk over a $0.5~ \rm{deg}^2$ footprint with the HST, and is extensively described in \cite{2012ApJS..200...18D}.
 The observations were divided into 23 bricks each consisting of 18 fields.
 The PHAT team provides photometry for over 117 million stars in six different HST filters \citep{2014ApJS..215....9W}, with supplementary data on each star's position, magnitude, magnitude error, chi values, signal-to-noise ratio, crowding, roundness and sharpness as determined from the PSF photometry package DOLPHOT \citep{2000PASP..112.1383D}.
 We downloaded the final catalog from the Mikulski Archive for Space Telescopes (MAST).\footnote{\url{https://archive.stsci.edu/prepds/phat/}}

 We utilized photometry from the F814W and F110W filters, as the (F814W$-$F110W) color has been shown to be effective in identifying the JAGB stars in the HST photometric system \citep{2022ApJ...926..153M, lee2022}.
-We limited our photometry to the stars that satisfied the PHAT team's good star (GST) quality criterion in F814W and F110W, which was designed by the PHAT team to eliminate objects affected by blending, cosmic rays, or instrument artifacts.
+We limited our photometry to the stars that satisfied the PHAT team's good star (GST) quality criterion in F814W and F110W, which was designed by the PHAT team to eliminate background galaxies and objects affected by blending, cosmic rays, or instrument artifacts.
 This criterion required a given star to have a signal-to-noise larger than 4, a sharpness squared value less than 0.15 and 0.20 in F110W and F814W, respectively, and a crowding parameter less than 1.30~mag and 2.25~mag in F110W and F814W, respectively.
+These photometric quality cut combinations were deemed by the PHAT team to have produced the simultaneously deepest CMDs with the clearest features (e.g., upper MS, HeB sequence).